hangingman/OpenNMT-py/scripts/README.md

-# Code for the paper Sparse and Constrained Attention for Neural Machine Translation
+# Sparse and Constrained Attention for Neural Machine Translation

 ## Preparing the data for a language pair